Significance

 100% reusable, recyclable, or compostable packaging by 2025

-86% of our product portfolio is reusable, recyclable, or compostable, up from 83% in 2022, and 91% of the portfolio is recyclable or has replacement validated recyclable solutions available.
+A total of 85% of our product portfolio is reusable, recyclable, or compostable, and 93% or our portfolio is recyclable or has replacement validated recyclable solutions available.

 Key Metrics